PlanetDogeCodes/Hypers0nic/README.md

 # Hypers0nic

-A Scramjet-based web proxy client with a terminal-inspired UI, built on Next.js 16.
+A blazing-fast Scramjet proxy client built for unrestricted browsing on the modern web.

 ## What it does